GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
-An updated version of the IEEE 123-bus model defining batteries and solar PVs not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.
+An updated version of the IEEE 123-bus model defining batteries and solarPVs not yet included in the standard GridAPPS-D platform distribution must be loaded after starting the platform.
 The CIM model for this updated test feeder is exported to the sim-starter directory.
-Open the Blazegraph URL in the web browser and upload the file (ieee123apps.xml) using the "UPDATE" tab (http://localhost:8889/bigdata/#update).
+Open the Blazegraph URL in the web browser and upload the file (ieee123apps.xml) using the "UPDATE" tab from http://localhost:8889/bigdata/#update (hit "Browse..." button to select file).

 Note that as long as docker containers are not cleared with the "./stop.sh -c" command, it is possible to stop and start the platform repeatedly without reloading this updated 123-bus model.
 </li>